alexchantastic/scss-style-guide/README.md

 ## Units

-* Use `px` for `font-size`
+* Use `rem` for `font-size`
 * `line-height` should be unitless (multiplier of `font-size`)

 ## File Structure

-Your file structure can vary, but it is important to try to keep things as organized and consistant as possible since debugging SASS/SCSS via the browser is much more complex (due to it's compiled nature).
+Your file structure can vary, but it is important to try to keep things as organized and consistant as possible since debugging via the browser is much more complex (due to it's compiled nature).
+Using a source map may help you as well.

 Here is an example of a good file structure: